google/skia/site/dev/testing/fuzz.md

     skia_enable_fontmgr_custom_embedded=false
     skia_enable_fontmgr_custom_empty=true

-All that is needed to reproduce a fuzz downloaded from ClusterFuzz, oss-fuzz or fuzzer.skia.org is to run something like:
+All that is needed to reproduce a fuzz downloaded from ClusterFuzz or oss-fuzz is to run something like:

     out/ASAN/fuzz -b /path/to/downloaded/testcase